Chief Technology Officer

 Markus Jagiella

 My name is Markus Jagiella and I am 31 years young.
-I have been working at S&P Computersysteme GmbH in Stuttgart since 2010.
+I've been working for S&P at the office near Stuttgart since 2010.
 How did my journey at S&P begin?
-From intern to Chief Technology Officer - that's roughly how my career at S&P Computersysteme GmbH can be described.
-More than 10 years ago, during a (school) internship in the Whitsun holidays, I got to know S&P as a company and came to love software development.
-After I had successfully completed my A-levels, there was no way around it: I simply had to start with the dual study programme for Applied Computer Science at S&P. And what can I say: I then continued my career there as an apprentice software developer and today - since February 2018 - I hold the position of Chief Technology Officer (CTO).
+From intern to Chief Technology Officer - that's roughly how my career can be described.
+More than 10 years ago, I got to know S&P as a company through a (school) internship and learned to love software development.
+After I had successfully completed my A-levels, there was no way around it.
+I had to start at S&P with the dual study program for applied computer science.
+And what can I say: I then continued my career there as a trained software developer and have now been Chief Technology Officer (CTO) since February 2018.

-In addition to my professional area of responsibility, I particularly like the teamwork among colleagues and the informal working environment.
-I particularly appreciate the open, uncomplicated and respectful interaction - this not only helped me to settle in quickly at S&P years ago, but is still a positive aspect of the corporate culture today.
-I still absolutely love working at S&P. No one has any inhibitions - you can approach any colleague openly at any time.
-As an S&P team, we are always oriented towards the future and always want to make a difference.
-This motivation, team spirit and taking responsibility for great tasks are also what you should bring to the job in software development, or especially in the responsibility as Chief Technology Officer (CTO).
-The tasks and areas of responsibility are varied, so you should sometimes have a certain resilience and the ability to make a content change quickly and at short notice.
-A certain degree of curiosity and a certain incentive to always think outside the box round off the whole thing in my view.
+In addition to my specialist area of responsibility, I particularly like the community of colleagues and the informal working environment.
+I particularly appreciate the open, uncomplicated and respectful way of working together.
+This not only helped me to settle in quickly years ago, but is still a positive aspect of the corporate culture today.
+I still absolutely love working at S&P. There are no inhibitions, you can approach any colleague openly at any time.
+At S&P, we always focus on the future and we always want to make a difference.
+This motivation, this team spirit and the responsibility to take on great tasks are also what you need for a job in software development or as Chief Technology Officer (CTO).
+The tasks and areas of responsibility are varied, so you need to be able to work under pressure and have the ability to switch between tasks quickly and at short notice.
+In my opinion, a certain degree of curiosity and a certain incentive to always think outside the box round off the whole thing.

 I love to use my free time to go running regularly.
 I started this hobby years ago to lose some weight.
 For me personally, running was a nice alternative to get closer to my goal step by step.
-And how could it be otherwise - unexpected things often happen: today I have discovered one of my great passions in it.
-I would never have dreamed of it myself years ago, but in the meantime, true to the motto: "Never stop a running boy!", I have already run a marathon three times.
-Since my little son was born, the running sessions have become a kind of father-son event.
-Together with the pram, we have already covered over 500 km and I am already sure that there will be a few more.
+And how could it be otherwise, the unexpected often happens.
+Today, I have discovered one of my great passions.
+I would never have dreamed of it myself, but true to the motto: "Never stop a running boy!", I have now run a marathon three times.
+Since my son was born, running sessions have become a kind of father-son event.
+Together with the baby carriage, we've probably already covered over 500 km and I'm already sure that there will be a few more.

-But those who know me know: in addition to running, I also do CrossFit (CrossFit Assault Stuttgart) and in this way supplement my endurance with strength training.
-Since S&P moved to our new modern office, I also have the opportunity to use our own S&P fitness area at any time - whether as a short break at lunchtime or to wind down after work.
-For me, sport means above all a balance to my working life, time to switch off and reflect.
+But anyone who knows me knows that I also do CrossFit (CrossFit Assault Stuttgart) in addition to my running training.
+In this way, I supplement my endurance with strength training.
+Since moving from S&P to the new modern office, I also have the opportunity to use my own S&P fitness area at any time - whether as a short break at lunchtime or to wind down after work.
+For me, sport is above all a balance to my working life, time to switch off and think.
 In addition, these hobbies give me the opportunity to recharge my batteries and have the nice side effect of keeping me fit.😊